mulka/ploverwiki/Stentura-Protege-Setup-and-Usage-Instructions.md

 You will need two cables:

 1. **Data Cable:**
 USB to RS-232 DB9 Male Serial Cable.
-(Make sure the chord has a male serial with 9 pins)
+(Make sure the cord has a male serial with 9 pins)
 - [Amazon link](http://a.co/9KWXIMP)
 2. **Power Cable:**
 USB 2.0 Cable - A-Male to B-Male.
 (Your machine may come with this.
 Mine did not.
 Ideally, the USB cable could carry data too but modern drivers are not available.)